 Determining the useful lives of intangible assets requires management judgement.
-We expect our brand of Opera, which is a trademark, with a book value of US\$70.6 million as of December 31, 2016 and 2017, and as of March 31, 2018 to have an indefinite life based on its history and our plans to continue to support and develop the brand.
+We expect our brand of Opera, which is a trademark, with a book value of US\$70.6 million as of December 31, 2016 and 2017, to have an indefinite life based on its history and our plans to continue to support and develop the brand.
 This trademark is tested for impairment annually, and when circumstances warrant.
 This trademark is included in the same cash generating unit as goodwill and impairment testing is based upon the same model as described for goodwill above.